St George's Church, Trotton: History

 St George's Church was listed at Grade I on 18 June 1959.
 Such buildings are defined as being of "exceptional interest" and greater than national importance.
 As of February 2001, it was one of 80 Grade I listed buildings, and 3,251 listed buildings of all grades, in the district of Chichester.

 Description

-The church is situated in the village of Trotton, West Sussex, just off the A272 near the River Rother.
-It stands between the early 15th-century bridge over the river and the 16th-century manor house.
+The church is in the village of Trotton, West Sussex, just off the A272 near the River Rother, between the early 15th-century bridge over the river and the 16th-century manor house.

 The present ecclesiastical parish of Trotton covers a large north–south area of countryside, includes the village of Trotton and the hamlets of Chithurst and Ingrams Green, and is served by St Mary's Church at Chithurst as well as St George's.
 Both churches are in the Rural Deanery of Midhurst, one of eight deaneries in the Archdeaconry of Horsham in the Diocese of Chichester.
-Eucharistic services are held on the second and fourth Sundays every month.
-The church is open during the day for visitors.